pinterest/ktlint/README.md

 ## Standard rules

+- `annotation`: Annotation formatting - multiple annotations should be on a separate line than the annotated declaration; annotations with parameters should each be on separate lines; annotations should be followed by a space
 - `chain-wrapping`: When wrapping chained calls `.`, `?.` and `?:` should be placed on the next line
 - `comment-spacing`: The end of line comment sign `//` should be preceded and followed by exactly a space
 - `filename`: Files containing only one toplevel domain should be named according to that element.